smikhalevski/react-hookers/README.md

     async () => checkCondition(),

     async (replay) => {
-      // Invoked if the guarded callback was called when condition wasn't met. doFallback();
+      // Invoked if the guarded callback was called when condition wasn't met doFallback();

-      // Invoke the guarded callback with the same arguments. replay();
+      // Replay the guarded callback invokation
+      // (original arguments are bound to the replay callback) replay();
     },
 );